SumeroApp/sumero-contracts/README.md

 3. Uniswap Error UniswapV2: INSUFFICIENT_OUTPUT_AMOUNT.
 The liquidity maintained by pools is incorrect. // TODO

+## Deployment

+UMA's EMPC (ExpiringMultiPartyCreator)

+1. Deploy using script deploy_empc which is dependent on Finder.sol, TokenFactory.sol and Timer.sol (Timer is zero_address for live network)

+2. Deployment of EMPCLib was failing due to Out of gas errors and max code size exceeded.

+3. Reducing the optimizer runs (to 200) made the deployment go through, but users would have to pay more for using the contracts.

 ## Hardhat

 1.  hardhat.config.js is the main configuration file